 Vajrayana trains powerful, kind, responsible leaders; people who are inspiring and inspired to do cool stuff in the world.
 If that moves you, ask me for a conversation.
 Tell me about your meditation experience and why you want coaching.

-Before we meet for the first time, I will ask you to send me some answers to questions about your meditation, experience, and what you would like from our meeting.
-That gives you the opportunity to reflect on what you need from me, and usually gives us a lot to explore.
-When we meet, I’ll ask you to talk about your practice so that I can get a good sense of how it fits in your life, what your approach is like, what’s working or not working for you.
-I might ask you to go into more detail on something you say, or that you wrote in your response to my questions, or I might ask you to explore a particular aspect of your practice that seems important.
+Before you become a client, we’ll have a conversation to discuss whether we’re a good fit for each other.
+That gives you the opportunity to reflect, and usually gives us a lot to explore.
+When we meet, I’ll ask you to talk about your practice so I get a sense of how it fits in your life, and what’s working or not for you.
+I might ask you to go into more detail on something you say, or we might take a deep dive on an aspect of your practice that seems important.

-I can also help with a study curriculum if you’re interested.
+I can also help with a book study curriculum and retreat planning.

 I meet with some clients regularly; weekly or fortnightly.
 Others like to check in every now and then, on an ad hoc basis.
 Some arrange daily sessions, when they are on retreat, for example.